 2. Kunda Cave.
 Fundamentally, this cave is the ruin of an old Kunda Palace.
 This cave is well connected through a narrow path.
 There is also a beautiful narrow stream running through this region, highlighting its natural beauty.

 3. Duari.
 Near the bed of Balbal, Duari is a natural hot spring.
 The locals quite frequently visit this spot owing to its medicinal qualities.
 The gurgling waters along with the amazing scenic views surrounding this place are really amazing.
 This is hands down, a special gem of Chatra tourism.

 4. Kolhua Hill.
 Kolhua Hill is another tourist destination that you can reach from Hunterganj by crossing the Lilangen River.
 Situated at an immense height of around 1,575 ft, the Kolhua Hill offers a very distinctive feel and vibe to the travellers visiting here.
 It, honestly, is one of the best places to visit in Chatra.

 5. Itkhori Festival.
 It is celebrated on a yearly basis in the Bhadrakali Temple premises.
 The main objective of this festival is to instill cultural harmony among people and cultivate a sense of international identity through performances of artists around the globe.

 Chatra is a historical city located in the ‘land of forests and gold’ Jharkhand.
 From Delhi, Pune, Chandigarh, Mumbai, you will have to cover an approximate distance of 1,128, 1,673, 1,336, and 1,786 km respectively to reach here.

 By Train.
 Chatra is not very well connected with train routes.
-And the nearest railway station is located at Gaya which is at a distance of somewhere around 66 km.
-After deboarding the train, you will need to take a cab or even an auto-rickshaw to reach your destination.
+And the nearest railway station is located at Gaya which is at a distance of around 66 km.
+After deboarding the train, you will need to take a cab or an auto-rickshaw to reach your destination.